Venezuela, Bolivarian Republic of

 The Military Hospitals attends the Military Personnel from de four Armed components, including the reserve, their families and all the civilians in need.
-There are 21 Military Hospitals, of these twelve have II, III or IV complexity level (> 60 beds, and specialized services and equipments).
-Eight have a first level attention.
+There are 21 Military Hospitals, of these twelve have II, III or IV complexity level (> 60 beds, and specialized services and equipment).
+Eight have first level attention.
 There is also a Rehabilitation Clinic.

 Number of the Medical Service Personnel

 In 2000 the “Plan Bolivar 2000”, a civil-military plan was established to provide contingent solutions to urgent problems.
 Its goal is to improve the quality of life in the areas of health, education and infrastructure.
 The National Armed Forces and the civilian population are an integral part of this process.